 The note is structural in citrus-floral compositions, chypres (where it provides a gentle, non-aggressive opening), and gourmand accords.
 It pairs naturally with neroli, petitgrain, and orange blossom, as well as with warm spices and vanilla.

-Methyl N-methylanthranilate — the molecule responsible for mandarin's distinctive tangy-sweet, almost grape-candy quality — is the same compound used to create artificial grape flavor in confectionery.
+Methyl N-methylanthranilate — the molecule responsible for mandarin's particular tangy-sweet, almost grape-candy quality — is the same compound used to create artificial grape flavor in confectionery.
 One molecule links mandarin peel to grape soda.

 Extraction & Chemistry